 Newbury Quaker Open House

 Newbury Quakers held a successful and enjoyable Open House day on Saturday October 6, despite the wet weather.
 The day included five presentations.
 We started with a talk by Trevor Dorey on ‘Believing or Beloving’, followed by a lively discussion.
+A 14 minute film of this can be seen here.
 After this, with the ‘Knitted Newbury’ panel on display, Maria Grace gave a presentation on how the panel was created, illustrated by a short film.
 At lunchtime Eve Hughes spoke about the impressive work of Street Pastors in Newbury.
 In the afternoon Jane Burrell gave a most interesting and well researched illustrated talk about the history of Newbury Quakers, going back to the 17th century.
 And Paul High spoke about a Quaker School in Lebanon accompanied by colourful visuals.

 A substantial number of ‘Non-Quakers’ came especially to the various presentations. £120 was raised for the Street Pastors from donations for refreshments.
 Packs of cards of John Perkins paintings were on sale and have raised £198 so far.
 This money will go into the Newbury Development Fund.